hefan/spree_dynamic_variants/README.md

 - The variant will have the price of the product plus the surcharges of its selected option values
 - Existence of a products variant is checked by options and price (if the price is altered a new variant will be created).

+IMPORTANT: The frontend functionality (create new variant when put something in cart) for the gem does only work up to spree 3.6.x yet.

 Installation
 ------------